Montreal Biodiversity Conference COP15

-The fifteenth Conference of the Parties to the Convention on Biological Diversity (COP15) will be held in Kunming, China on 25 April–8 May 2022.
+The fifteenth Conference of the Parties to the Convention on Biological Diversity (COP15) will be held in Montreal, Canada on 5.-17.
+December 2022.
 The first part of the Conference took place in October 2021.

 Countries all over the world are now negotiating a new global framework to halt the loss of biodiversity.
 The framework establishes the key goals and targets that can be measured to protect and restore biodiversity.
 The aim is to achieve a net positive impact, i.e. that human actions produce more benefits than harm to biodiversity, society and the economy.